-My prescription copay is higher than I expected
+Why is my prescription copay higher than I expected?

-Medigap isn’t paying the charges that Medicare didn’t pay
+Why isn’t Medigap paying the charges that Medicare didn’t pay?

-Medicare isn’t paying for my oxygen, wheelchair or other medical equipment
+Why isn’t Medicare paying for my oxygen, wheelchair, or other medical equipment?

 The solution to this is to file a request for reconsideration with the Social Security office, asking them to lower your Part B premium.
 We can walk you through what you need to do to start the process.

-I recently got Medicare, but it’s not paying my claims
+I recently got Medicare, why are they not paying my claims?

 Usually, when this happens, it’s because you have employer health insurance, and Medicare doesn’t know about your retirement.
 We can help you sort this out, so you get the coverage you need.